Crowns and Bridges

 We know that getting a tooth crown or a bridge might feel stressful, so at our Manchester, MO dental office, we provide amenities to help you feel comfortable throughout the process.

-Dr. Stanford also uses digital impressions, which eliminates the messy impressions we took in the past and are more comfortable for our patients.
+Dr. Carron also uses digital impressions, which eliminates the messy impressions we took in the past and are more comfortable for our patients.

 Will it hurt to get a dental crown?